Students Handbook

 Campus Code

-• All students are required to attend the assembly regularly and on time
+• All students are required to attend the assembly regularly and on time.

-• Pay attention to all announcements.
+• Pay close attention to all announcements made during the assembly.

 Behavioral Parameters